CumulusNetworks/docs/content/cumulus-netq-45/Flow-Analysis/_index.md

 {{<figure src="/images/netq/partial-path-flow-graph-42.png" alt="flow graph panel with an unsupported switch" width="200">}}

-Selecting the unsupported device shows device statistics in the left panel if available to NetQ.
+Selecting the unsupported device displays device statistics in the left panel if they are available to NetQ.
 Otherwise, the display will indicate why the device is not supported:

 {{<figure src="/images/netq/partial-path-device-stats-unsupported-42.png" alt="a panel showing an unsupported device.
 The device is not supported because the CL version is not supported for flow analysis" width="400">}}